cbcommunity/cbc-proofpoint-malicious-file-detection/README.md

 # cbc-proofpoint-malicous-file-detection
-This is an integration with Proofpoint's TRAP product and VMware Carbon Black Cloud.
+This is an integration with Proofpoint's TAP product and VMware Carbon Black Cloud.

 Latest Version: 0.1
 Release Date: TBD